nginx-clojure/nginx-clojure.github.io/CoreFeatures.md

 Core Features
 =================

-The latest release is v0.4.0, more detail changes about it can be found from [Release History](downloads.html).
+The latest release is v0.4.1, more detail changes about it can be found from [Release History](downloads.html).

 1. Compatible with [Ring](https://github.com/ring-clojure/ring/blob/master/SPEC) and obviously supports those Ring based frameworks, such as Compojure etc.
 1. Http Services by  using Clojure / Java / Groovy to write simple handlers for http services.
 1. Nginx Access Handler by Clojure / Java / Groovy
 1. Nginx  Header Filter by Clojure / Java / Groovy
+1. **_NEW_**: APIs for Embedding Nginx-Clojure into a Standard Clojure/Java/Groovy App
 1. **_NEW_**: Server Side Websocket
 1. **_NEW_**: A build-in Jersey container to support java standard RESTful web services (JAX-RS 2.0)
 1. **_NEW_**: Tomcat 8 embedding support (so servlet 3.1/jsp/sendfile/JSR-356 websocket work within nginx!)